decyphertek-io/decyphertek/docs/products/aws/dfir-iris.md

 Note:
 -----
-* It takes 5-10 minutes for DFIR IRIS to be accesible, please be patient.
+Please be aware that it can take 5-10 minutes for the system to be accessible.

 SSH Into the server:
 --------------------